 The National Candle Association

-The NCA developed voluntary guidelines for labeling candles.
+As mentioned above, some things are not required to go on your candle labels.
+However, those things may gain more trust and attention from potential buyers.
+The National Candle Association, for example, has developed its own set of voluntary guidelines for labeling candles.
 The information they suggest is much more specific to candles, the biggest being fire safety labeling.
-While placing these on your product is your choice and isn't required by law, it's considered an industry standard, so you'll want to follow suit.
-Here's what you should include on your fire safety label:
+This is not technically required by law, but it is considered an industry standard, so you'll want to follow suit.

 Safety Statements